On estimation of the Orey index for a class of Gaussian processes: Introduction

-The purpose of this paper is to give an extension of the definition of the Orey index for a second order stochastic processes which may not have stationary increments and to estimate the Orey index for Gaussian process from discrete observations of its sample paths.
+The purpose of this paper is to give an extension of the definition of the Orey index for the second order stochastic processes which may not have stationary increments and to estimate the Orey index for a Gaussian process from discrete observations of its sample paths.

-Norvai\v sa \cite{rn2} extends the definition of the Orey index for a second order stochastic processes which may not have stationary increments.
-He showed that sfBm and bifBm satisfies this extended definition of the Orey index.
-In this paper we shall give a different extension of the definition of the Orey index.
-This new definition will be more convenient for our purposes.
+Norvai\v sa \cite{rn2} extends the definition of the Orey index for the second order stochastic processes which may not have stationary increments.
+He showed that sfBm and bifBm satisfy this extended definition of the Orey index.
+In this paper we give a different extension of the definition of the Orey index as it is more convenient for our purposes.
 Moreover, it is given in an explicit form.

 The paper is organized in the following way.
-Section 2 contains the definition of the Orey index for the second order stochastic process.
+Section 2 contains the definition of the Orey index for a second order stochastic process.
 The conditions when the second order stochastic process has the Orey index are also given.
-For some well-known Gaussian processes which do not have stationary increments the Orey index is obtained.
+Moreover, for some well-known Gaussian processes which do not have stationary increments the Orey index is obtained.
 Section 3 contains the results on an almost sure asymptotic behavior of the second-order quadratic variations of a Gaussian process.
-Here we also verify obtained conditions for the same well-known Gaussian processes.
+We also verify the obtained conditions for some well-known Gaussian processes.